 Season 3 of "Shrill" premiere date is Friday, May 7th, 2021.
 In season 3, Annie, happy to have finally broken up with her dud boyfriend Ryan is excited about her success at work.
 She is happy that things finally seem to turn out for the better.

-Annie starts the season on a high.
-She has faced her demons head on - her mom, her boss and her troll - and she's feeling pretty good.
-She also has her boyfriend Ryan by her side.
-But the high doesn't last long.
-Annie realizes that quitting her job was a hasty move.
+Annie started the previous season on a high.
+She has faced her demons head on, including her mom, boss and troll.
+Her boyfriend Ryan is also by her side.
+However, the high doesn't last for very long, as she realizes that leaving her job was not the best choice.

 Things aren't perfect with Annie's mom either.
 She cleared the air, but the old problems are still there and there is way more to deal with.

 When it comes to relationships, Annie thought she wanted Ryan's commitment and love, but that may have been a hasty move as well.
 It's nice to have someone, but is Ryan really the right match for her?
 She's career-focused and ambitious and he's... not.
 Meanwhile, Fran is dealing with a break-up and figuring out what she really wants out of her life, too.

 This season Annie is no longer the doormat she once was, but it's not as easy as she thought to get what she always imagined she wanted.

 Shrill is executive produced by Lorne Michaels, Elizabeth Banks, Aidy Bryant, showrunner Ali Rushfield, Lindy West, Andrew Singer of Broadway Video and Max Handelman of Brownstone Productions.
 Ali Rushfield, Lindy West, and Aidy Bryant serve as co-writers.
 The series is produced by Warner Bros., Broadway Video, and Brownstone Productions.
 Warner Bros. will serve as the international distributor.